yut23/aoc2022/README.md

 * Run on the actual input: `aoc [day]`
 * Run on an example input: `aoc [day] -e [example number]`
 * Run on another input file in `input/day*/`: `aoc [day] -i filename`

+# Archived 2023-11-30

+Now located in the 2022 subdirectory of https://github.com/yut23/advent-of-code.